Subscribe our Channel and Watch How to Type in Hindi Online

 Visit our YouTube page to watch video on full screen.

-Our FREE online Hindi typing software uses Google transliteration typing service.
-It provides fast and accurate typing - making it easy to type the Hindi language anywhere on the Web.
+Our FREE online Hindi typing software uses Google's transliteration typing service.
+It provides fast and accurate typing, making it easy to type the Hindi language anywhere on the web.

-After you type a word in English and hit a space bar key, the word will be transliterated into Hindi.
-You can also hit a backspace key or click on the selected word to get more options on the dropdown menu.
+After you type a word in English and hit the space bar key, the word will be transliterated into Hindi.
+You can also hit the backspace key or click on the selected word to get more options from the dropdown menu.

 The process of transliterating Hindi to English is very quick and allows unlimited characters and words to be transliterated.
-Moreover, when you enter the space bar, the text will be saved on your computer automatically.
-So in case of a browser crash or on the second visit, the previously transliterated text would be recovered.
+Moreover, when you hit the space bar, the text will be saved on your computer automatically.
+So, in case of a browser crash or on a subsequent visit, the previously transliterated text will be recovered.

-Our Easy Hindi Typing is really simple and easy to use as you don’t need to remember complex Hindi keyboard layout or practice Hindi typing for days and days to be able to type fluently in Hindi.
+Our Easy Hindi Typing tool is really simple and easy to use, as you don’t need to remember a complex Hindi keyboard layout or practice Hindi typing for days to be able to type fluently in Hindi.

-Once you have finished typing you can email them to anyone for FREE of cost.
-Alternatively, you can copy the text and share it either on social media such as Facebook, Twitter, blog, comment or paste it on the Word Document for further formatting and processing of the text.
+Once you have finished typing, you can email the text to anyone for free.
+Alternatively, you can copy the text and share it on social media such as Facebook or Twitter, in a blog, comment, or paste it into a Word document for further formatting and processing.

-If you have any suggestions or feedback then please leave a comment on our Facebook page.
-Finally, but most importantly, please like and share our page on Facebook with your loved one.
+If you have any suggestions or feedback, please leave a comment on our Facebook page.
+Finally, and most importantly, please like and share our page on Facebook with your loved ones.

 For example, typing "Aap Kasai hai?" becomes "आप कैसे हैं?".